Ailuropoda1864/SAT-scores/README.md

 for plotting and visualizing our data.
 This type of visualization is handy for prototyping and quick data analysis.
 We will discuss more advanced data visualizations for disseminating your work.

-Open the [starter code instructions](./code/) in a Jupyter notebook.

 ### Dataset

 - [Dataset: SAT Scores](./data/sat_scores.csv)